Spyderisk/Access-Tool/README.md

 application and processes it so it can be run using open source tools on Linux.
 We are not there yet, but this is an excellent first step.

-In our view, Access was a visual prototyping tool.
-Kraken is helping us move these mathematical relationships to more sustainable computer science.
+In our view, Access is a visual prototyping tool unsuitable for modern production use or computer science purposes.
+Kraken is helping us move these important mathematical relationships away to more sustainable tools.

 ## TL;DR overview of Kraken